Are Lawn Mower Blades Reverse Threaded?

 removing a lawn mower blade

-But if you ask our experts, the best way to determine if your mower blade has reverse threads is still by reading through its user manual.
+The best way to determine if your mower blade has reverse threads is still by reading through its user manual.
 As you may already know, not all mower manufacturers use the same kind of bolt head.
-Because of that, we reviewed each brand and how their blade’s retaining bolt operates.
+So, I carefully reviewed each brand and how their blade’s retaining bolt operates.

 Lawn Mower Blades By Brand